 Do you have any other helpful tips for breastfeeding while on the road Input is welcome below.

 - Diapers, a travel changing pad, a wet bag, plastic shopping bags (for the dirtiest diapers), wipes, spare clothing, and hand sanitizer should all be kept in one easily accessible location (your "command center").
 Don't forget to pack nursing pads; your breasts might not be used to the sudden schedule shift, and the last thing you want to do is sit in wet clothing for hours.
 Don't forget to bring some nutritious breastfeeding munchies!

-- In order to avoid constantly washing equipment while pumping while traveling, it is recommended that you bring an extra set of pump parts and bottles.
+- When traveling with a breast pump, it's a good idea to pack some spare bottles and parts in case you use your equipment frequently.
 Whether you're using a battery or an AC/DC converter/car adapter, you'll need power to operate your electric pump.
 A hand pump is also useful if there are no nearby power outlets.

 Having a tank top or bra designed for pumping and nursing without the need to use your hands is a huge help.
 Feel free to bring a nursing cover if that will help you relax.